The Nats Won. Yay! But How Do You Get "Baby Shark" Out of Your Head?

 2. Replace one earworm with another.

-A sung that’s stuck in your head is only maddening if it’s an maddening song.
+A song that’s stuck in your head is only maddening if it’s an maddening song.
 “Sometimes if it’s a trite little melody, that can be more annoying than if one of our favorite songs is stuck in our brains,” Janata says.
 So fire up a playlist and hope a better song chases “Baby Shark” out of your mind.

 3. Learn to love the earworm.